kartoza/miniSASS/docs/src/administrator/django-admin.md

 2. **Current version:** The current version of the `miniSASS Mobile App`.

-3. **ADD MOBILE APPS** The administrators can add the new version of the miniSASS mobile app by using this button.
+3. **ADD MOBILE APPS:** The administrators can add the new version of the miniSASS mobile app by using this button.

 ### Videos